102-30 Using Stock Market Orders & Limit Orders For Better Trading

 Stop Limit Order

 A stop limit order is similar to a limit order but with an additional “stop” instruction.
 A stop-limit order becomes a limit order when the stock’s market price reaches your specified “stop” price.
-This type of order can be used to protect against downside risk by ensuring that you do not pay more than you are comfortable with for a stock.
+This type of order can protect against downside risk by ensuring you do not pay more than you are comfortable with for a stock.

 Closing a stock trade – Sell

-When you’re ready to sell your stock, there are a few different types of orders you can choose from.
+When you’re ready to sell your stock, you can choose from a few different types of orders.
 A market order will sell your shares at the best available price, while a limit order will only sell them at a certain price or better.
 If you want to set a stop-loss order, that will automatically trigger an order to sell once the stock reaches a certain price.
 Several types of trailing stops allow you to protect your profits as the stock price rises or falls.
 When you’re ready to close out your position, read through all these options to make the best decision for yourself!

 Stop Loss